-To Release a Belt
+To Release a Seat Belt

-Hold the belt near the buckle to prevent the belt from retracting too quickly, then press the button on the buckle.
-The belt retracts automatically.
-Ensure there is no obstruction that prevents the belt from fully retracting.
-The belt should not hang loose.
-If a seat belt does not fully retract, contact Tesla.
+Hold the seat belt near the buckle to prevent the seat belt from retracting too quickly, then press the button on the buckle. the seat belt retracts automatically.
+Ensure there is no obstruction that prevents the seat belt from fully retracting. the seat belt should not hang loose.
+If a seat belt does not fully retract, schedule a Service appointment.